 The TESOL PK-12 Initial Certification track offers a 37-point Master of Arts degree in TESOL leading toward Initial New York State Teacher Certification.
 We currently have no Professional Certification program for students who already have Initial Certification or are teaching full-time.
 Students wishing to teach in a public school in a state other than New York are advised to consult the certification requirements for that state.

-Candidates applying for initial certification in New York will be required to take and pass the edTPA.
-Information about edTPA is incorporated into the TESOL PK-12 Initial Certification curriculum. edTPA is a student-centered multiple measure assessment of teaching.
+Candidates applying for initial certification in New York will be required to take and pass all required New York State exams for initial certification, including the edTPA.
 For more information, please visit the edTPA website.